It seems every time I turn around there is a new service looking to deliver food to my home.

 How Does Brandless Work?

 What makes them unique is that their items have absolutely no branding.
-In fact, it is some of the most boring packaging this side of military issued items.
+It is some of the most boring packaging this side of military-issued items.

 The other thing that sets them apart is their unique pricing strategy.

-Unlike every other grocery store or website you go to, Brandless charges exact round numbers for every item on the website.
+Unlike every other grocery store or website you go to, Brandless charges exact round numbers for every item on the site.
 So no more $4.57 kind of price tags.
-Most items are $3, $4, or $9.
+Most products are $3, $4, or $9.

 I had no problem hitting the mark, and I purchase 16 different items so I could try some stuff out.

 Buying from Brandless